 I have fond memories of Daiquiris.
-I remember my mother and step father, having summer patio parties and drinking frozen daiquiris.
-Mind you these daiquiris were not the elegant shaken ones but rather from a cardboard container from the frozen isle, shhh, no brands named here.
+I remember my mother and stepfather, having summer patio parties and drinking frozen daiquiris.
+Mind you these daiquiris were not the elegant shaken ones but rather from a cardboard container from the frozen aisle, shhh, no brands named here.
 I even loved them in my early twenties but that is also when I thought white zin was a good wine.
-We made them often while I was living in Phoenix, the same frozen ones, from the same cardboard container, but from a different frozen aisle.
-How we grow up and learn better …. a few weeks ago while in Palm Springs, I had the ultimate Classic Daiquiri and all else is history ….. smooth, almost too smooth and oh so flavorful!
+We made them often while I was living in Phoenix, the same frozen ones, from the cardboard container, but from a different frozen aisle.
+How we have grown up and know better.
+A few weeks ago while in Palm Springs, I had the ultimate Classic Daiquiri and all else is history as this Hemingway Daiquiri aka Papa Doble was smooth, almost too smooth and oh so flavorful!

 *makes one drink